WASdev/sample.voice.gateway/soe/python/README.md

 ````

-4. If you want to use the WebLogger to keep track of the conversation flows between the Voice Gateway and WCS
+4. If you want to use the WebLogger to keep track of the conversation flows between the IBM Voice Gateway and WCS
 you need to provision a cloudantDB instance.
 By default the WebLogger is turned off.
 But you might want to enable it
 for debugging purposes.
 You can install cloudantDB  on BlueMix for free.
 If you want to use the WebLogger you need to
 do the following